Adult Teacher Licensure Programs Transition to Teaching

 Indiana Wesleyan University's Transition to Teaching (TTT) program contains all the courses you will need to become a licensed teacher in Indiana.
 If you should ever relocate to another state, you may have the potential to transfer your license through a reciprocal agreement (around 40 other states currently have such agreements).
 If you plan to use this license in a state other than Indiana, please contact your state's licensing agency for requirements.

-Coursework can be completed onsite at various locations in Indiana or online, with field experience and student teaching also required.
+Coursework is completed online with field experience and student teaching also required.
 Please note that all field experience and student teaching requirements must be completed within the state of Indiana.

 Students are expected to possess a computer throughout the duration of their program.
 Student computers must be able to run a supported browser for Blackboard and handle additional plug-ins as identified by the Learning Management System (LMS) company.
 Students should be able to produce, send, and receive documents that are compatible within the two most recent offerings of Microsoft Office to complete most of the assignments.
 IWU will offer support to students on only these two offerings of office software.
 Computer and internet connection may need to be fast enough in some courses to watch streaming videos, participate in live meetings, upload large files, install software, and listen to audio lectures.